codepath/android_guides/Networking-with-the-Volley-Library.md

 * Volley provides powerful customization abilities.

-* Volley provides Debugging and tracing tools
+* Volley provides debugging and tracing tools

-# Getting started
+## Getting started

 1. First of all you have to download volley by cloning the project from `git clone https://android.googlesource.com/platform/frameworks/volley`

 2. After you have done this you just copy the **com** folder inside your package and start using Volley!

-# How to use Volley?
+## How to use Volley?

 Volley has two Main Class files that you will have to deal with basically.